Reusing passwords is dangerous

 One of the biggest problems on the internet is credential stuffing attacks.
 In these attacks criminals use passwords gained from websites that were previously breached to gain access to new websites.
 According to the Wikipedia list of data breaches over 2.7 billion identity records with 21 million unique passwords was offered for sale in 2019.
 This means that if you reuse passwords or manually create them you are likely to get hacked.
 The most practical way to prevent password reuse and to automatically create strong passwords is a password manager.

 Needs to be easy to use and free

-While using a password manager is a great way to keep yourself safe only 6.8% of people was able to provide the name of a secure password manager application and 59% use the same password everywhere.
+While using a password manager is a great way to keep yourself safe only 6.8% of people were able to provide the name of a secure password manager application and 59% use the same password everywhere.
 At Tilig it is our mission to make people more secure online and we think there are two things that need to change to get most people to use a password manager:

 - The password manager needs to be easier to use than existing password managers.

 - The password mangers needs to be free for private usage.

 Read along to see how Tilig achieves both.

 If you use a traditional password manager like 1password you are asked to:

 If you lose either your master password or the paper are at risk of losing all your passwords.
 We don't think that is easy to use.
 With Tilig there is no master password so it is much easier to use.